 Training and Development Officer (Drug Death Prevention)

-Wez is leading on the Peer Naloxone Supply Project funded by the Drug Deaths Task Force, building on Scottish Drugs Forum’s previous work in this area to broaden and embed this across Scotland.
+Wez is leading on the Peer Naloxone Supply Project funded by the Drug Deaths Task Force, building on Scottish Drugs Forum’s previous work in this area to broaden and embed across Scotland.
+Wez delivers training, refresher days and reflective sessions with peer groups supporting events and outreach to raise awareness.
+He has initiated two separate national networks chairing quarterly meetings, one for peers directly involved in naloxone supply and one for those coordinating peer supply projects.

-Wez has experience of substance use and homelessness and is a keen harm reduction advocate.
-He delivers co-produced teaching sessions with a GP from the Edinburgh Access Practice for 1st year medical students and Homeless and Inclusion Health course students.
+Wez has personal experience of problem substance use and homelessness and is a keen harm reduction advocate.
 He is keen to raise the profile of living and lived experience voices within policy and practice settings.

 Wez has an NVQ/SVQ 3 in Health and Social Care and was instrumental in initiating a psychosocial group for people who use drugs within homelessness and wellbeing centre settings.